natural/zukai/README.md

 described above.
 You can change any property or function on this object to effect all models created (but you shouldn't really have to, either).

 ###### `Model.create([key], [values])`

-Static method that creates an object of the given Model.
-Returns a new model object.
+Static method that creates and returns an object of the given Model.

   * `key`, optional string, if given will be the key for the object within the bucket
-  * `values`, optional object, properties to set on the model object
+  * `values`, optional hash, properties to set on the model object

 ###### `Model.get([key], [options], [callback])`

-Static method to read the value at the given key from the model's bucket.
+Static method that reads the value at the given key from the model's bucket.
+Returns a promise.

   * `key`, required string if not present in `options`, string, the key to read
   * `options`, optional hash, passed to the connection `get` call
   * `callback`, optional function, called with `(error, object)` after read is complete.
-  * returns a promise

-###### `object.put([callback])`
+###### `object.put([options], [callback])`

-Save the model object.
+Static method to save the object document to the model's bucket.
+Returns a promise.

+  * `options`, optional hash, passed to the connection `put` call
-  * `callback`, required function, called with `(error)` after save is complete.
+  * `callback`, optional function, called with `(error)` after save is complete.
-  * returns a promise

 ###### `object.del([options], [callback])`

-Delete the model object.
+Delete the model object from the model's bucket.
+Returns a promise.

   * `options`, optional hash, passed to the connection `del` call
   * `callback`, optional function, called with `(error)` after delete is complete.

-  * returns a promise
+###### `object.relate(tag, target, [dupes=false])`

+Associates the object with the target using the given tag using links.
+Pass in a truthy value as the third argument to allow multiple links for the same key/bucket/tag triple.

+  * `tag` required string, the name to use for the relationship
+  * `target` required model object, the object to relate to this one

+###### `object.walk([options], [callback])`

+Retrieves the model objects(s) associated with this one.
+Returns a promise that resolves to the related objects, or null if no related objects exist.

+  * `options`, optional hash, supply a `tag` key with the named relation, or `'*'` to retrieve all related objects
+  * `callback`, optional function, called with `(err, documents)` when the walk is complete

+The walk function makes a map reduce request that fetches the related documents with one request.

+###### `object.indexSearch(query, [callback])`

+Makes an index search request, using the index and parameters in the `query` hash.
+The callback is run with `(err, keys)` when complete.
+Returns a promise.q

+  * `query`, required hash, supply `qtype` and other query parameters
+  * `callback`, optional function, called when complete

 ###### `object.doc`

-The value of the key.
+The current model object's document.
+This is the value read and written to the model's bucket.

 ###### `object.invalid`